U.S. Route 220 in Pennsylvania: Bellefonte to Williamsport

 I-80 and US 220 head northeast through a mix of woodland and farms, crossing into Clinton County.
 Here, the highway comes to a diamond interchange with PA 64.
 US 220 continues east along I-80 before it splits from the interstate at another diamond interchange.
 From here, US 220 heads northwest as a two-lane undivided surface road through farmland with some development.
 The route transitions into a four-lane freeway as it comes to an interchange with PA 64 and PA 477 to the south of Mill Hall.
 The freeway passes through forested mountains before bypassing Mill Hall to the east.
 US 220 curves east and has a trumpet interchange that serves PA 150.
 The highway turns northeast and crosses Bald Eagle Creek prior to a diamond interchange with the eastern terminus of PA 120 to the south of Lock Haven.
 US 220 continues east and crosses Bald Eagle Creek again before leaving the Lock Haven area and heading into rural surroundings.
 The route has an interchange with McElhattan Drive that serves McElhattan.
 The freeway passes through farmland and crosses the West Branch Susquehanna River before it comes to an interchange with the northern terminus of PA 150 near Avis.
 The US 220 freeway bypasses Avis to the southeast and continues to the PA 44 exit, at which point that route joins US 220.

 The freeway crosses Pine Creek into Lycoming County and heads to the north of Jersey Shore.
 An interchange at Thomas Street provides access to the borough.
 At the east end of Jersey Shore, PA 44 splits from the US 220 freeway to head south.
 US 220 continues east to the north of the West Branch Susquehanna River into rural areas.
 The freeway ends prior to an at-grade intersection with the southern terminus of PA 287, at which point US 220 continues east as a four-lane divided surface road.
 The median widens as the highway passes through Larrys Creek.
 The route continues east through farmland with some development, curving northeast before heading back to the east.
 US 220 becomes a freeway again as it approaches Williamsport, with the first exit being a northbound exit and southbound entrance at 4th Street.
 The highway heads into Williamsport and heads into industrial areas to the north of the river, with an interchange at Reach Road serving the Reach Road Industrial Park.
-The freeway passes over Lycoming Creek immediately before an interchange with the US 15 freeway.
+The freeway passes over Lycoming Creek immediately before an interchange with US 15, which currently serves as the southern terminus of I-99.